tcgm/fleetwright-data/spec.md

     - they MAY attempt to find the prototype in some sort of mod database
 - Applications SHOULD retain ship properties which they doesn't understand.
 - Applications MUST NOT require that a ship class be provided to use a ship instance.
+    - this is because i think most users won't want to bother faffing about with ship classes, they'll just create 10 copies of a ship with changed names
+    - no *forcing* the user to make a class which they then have to think about
+    - if on the backend you need the class to exist, you can transparently create a class and have the user secretly be editing that
+    - but you still have to let them save only the ship
+- Applications SHOULD handle duplicate UUIDs gracefully
+    - prompt the user to make a copy or something like that
+    - or as long as the name is different you can just pick a new uuid

 ## Components